meghaniankov/CV/README.md

 ###

 #### Problem Solving
 I love using technology to solve problems.
-I taught myself VBA in order to build Excel tools to automate repetive tasks for my team.
+I taught myself VBA in order to build Excel tools to automate repetitive tasks for my team.
 I wanted a tool to analyze wedding dress pictures and return personalized bridal accessories.
 Nothing like that existed, so I built one.
 ###

 #### Entrepreneurial